IBM/ibm_zos_zosmf/playbooks/use_cases/case_ops_data_collect/README.md

-# Demo Playbook - Collect operations data
+# Demo Playbook - Collect operation data
-This directory contains a sample playbook to demonstrate the auto-operation scenario for collecting daily operations data and store it to the DB.
+This directory contains a sample playbook to demonstrate the Ansible based automation for collecting daily operation data and save it to a DB running in distributed platform.

 ## Scenario Introduction
-Normally, the z/OS admin submits JCL to collect operations data to some data sets and download the data to some linux platforms for further analysis.
-Generally, the data will be put into DBs(Redis, MongoDB, etc.), and a customized UI will be used to demonstrate the operations data for reviewing.
+Normally, the z/OS admin submits JCL to collect operation data to some data sets and download the data to some linux platforms for further analysis.
+Typically, the data will be saved into DBs(such as Redis, MongoDB, etc.).
+There are below assumptions for this demo:
-This case demonstrates the automation of whole process with below assumptions:

-* We use a sample JCL `CLCTLOG` to simulate the process of collecting operations data.
-In the real environment, the JCL may be more complicated.
+* We use a sample JCL `CLCTLOG` to simulate the process of collecting operation data.
+In the real environment, you should have your own job.

 * A Redis DB installed on linux platform is used for storing the downloaded operation data.

 This playbook ([`demo_ops_data_collect.yml`](demo_ops_data_collect.yml)) contains 2 plays:

-1. The first play communications with z/OS via z/OSMF to collect and download operations data.
+1. The first play communications with z/OS via z/OSMF to collect and download operation data.
 Host `zOS` is configured for this play to indicate the z/OS system to communicate.
 2 tasks are contained in this play:

-    * The first task uses z/OSMF Ansible collection's role - `zosmf_job_complete` to submit the job [`CLCTLOG`](files/CLCTLOG.jcl) to collect the operations data, the job will copy the data to a data set `OPS.DATA.&DATE`, `&DATE` is different based on the date when you running the playbook.
+    * The first task uses z/OSMF Ansible collection's role - `zosmf_job_complete` to submit the job [`CLCTLOG`](files/CLCTLOG.jcl) to collect the operation data, the job will copy the data to a data set `OPS.DATA.&DATE`, `&DATE` is different based on the date when you running the playbook.

     * The second task uses Ansible's `URI` module to retrieve the content of data set `OPS.DATA.&DATE` via _z/OSMF data set and file REST interface_ and register it to a variable `ops_data` for later use.